CowboyPhilip/4119-Computer-Network-2025-Spring/DESIGN.md

 - Each block contains the hash of the previous block.
 - Changing a block would invalidate all subsequent blocks.
-- Proof-of-work makes it computationally expensive to alter the blockchain.
+- Proof-of-Work makes it computationally expensive to alter the blockchain.
+- Proof-of-Stake adds a security measure to punish potentially malicious peers.

 ## 6. Implementation Notes